taylorsussmane/tac-hep-gpus/Project/projectReport.md

 - Kernal time:
   `stencil_2d` took 66.8% of time (4,015,963 ns)
   `matrix_mult` took 33.2% of time (1,995,581 ns)
+- Creating the stream took less time than either of the memory allocations from before.
+Stencil kernel took less time than the managed memory stencil kernel, but the matrix multiplication took slightly longer than the managed memory matrix multiplication kernel.
+- Perhaps the way to get the most efficient code would be to use explicit memory copies with non-default streams.
+For the kernels, implement shared memory for the stencil, but not the matrix multiplication operation.

 ## Making use of Alpaka
 - Set up: